zipeng-liu/devHouse/README.md

 ### Armaan:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. Implemented post services - This task is responsible for creating the methods needed for the PostService class.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+2. Implemented post routes - This task is responsible for the confiuration of post routes, post methods.
+Calls post services.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+3. Created/modified Prisma schema - This task is responsible for organization of databases.
+Defining users, posts
+4. Changed interface user string to number - This task is responsible for configuring or changing interfaces and types to number.
+I did this because I would be able to use auto incrementation - This ended up breaking my prisma client.
+5. Created basic operations for post - This task is reponsibible for adding and deleting posts and comments.

 I also needed to research on Youtube and Google the following things:

-1. <Insert Video or Link to thing you needed to research>
+1. https://www.prisma.io/docs/orm/prisma-client/queries/crud -  I found this very useful when creating my post routes and services.
+It gave a good understanding of how to use crud using prisma.
+2. https://www.prisma.io/docs/orm/prisma-schema/data-model/models - Helped me create my schema, the example they have was really nice.
+3. https://github.com/prisma/prisma/issues/18272 -  I was getting an error related to prisma because my schema was not migrating.
+4. https://github.com/prisma/prisma/issues/16990 -  The above error was related to this, and this helped me solve it.

 ### Ademi: